cnsoft/cocos2d-kamcord-ios/README.md

 `Replay video` will show the video of the gameplay that just happened (the result of the last `endVideo` call).

 `Share` will bring the user to a new view that lets them enter a message and select Facebook, Twitter, and/or email.
-When the user taps the `Share` button on this second view, we upload the video to YouTube and share their message to their selected social networks or email.
+When the user taps the `Share` button on this second view, we upload the video to our (Kamcord's) YouTube channel and share their message to their selected social networks or via email.
 The first time the user selects Facebook or Twitter, he will be prompted for the relevant credentials and permissions.

 On Facebook, we will share the URL of the video with their typed message.
 A thumbnail from the video will be automatically generated and shown.
 On Twitter, if the user types the following message:

-`Check out my XYZ gameplay!`
+`Check out my gameplay!`

 the actual tweeted message will be

-`Check out my XYZ gameplay! | http://www.kamcord.com/watch/abcfoobar123`
+`Check out my gameplay! | http://www.kamcord.com/watch/abcfoobar123`

 where the kamcord.com URL will instantly <a href="http://en.wikipedia.org/wiki/HTTP_302">HTTP 302</a> redirect to the corresponding YouTube video.